schwanbeck/YSMR/README.md

 	+ When set to True, after file selection and before starting with the analysis a command line prompt will wait for confirmation (y/n) to proceed, so that the user has time to review the selected files.
 If set to False, the process will proceed immediately.
 	+ Accepts 'True' or 'False'.
 + select files : True
-	+ When set to True, the user will be prompted to select a folder in which all video files with the correct file ending will be selected.
+	+ When set to True, the user will be prompted to select a folder in which all video files with the specified file ending will be selected.
 	When set to False, the path specified under test settings: 'path to test video' will be used.
 	+ Accepts 'True' or 'False'.
 + display video analysis : False
 	+ When set to True, the video analysis process will be displayed in a window.